-- Change a field's behavior (such aschange a field's description, make a field hidden or visible, ormake a field required or optional) - Add your own values for fields that have default values assigned (e.g. Resolutionand Status) - Create new'custom' fields - Configure different renderersfor (some) fields - Change the position fields on ascreen - Choose which screen should be displayed for eachissue operation(e.g. 'Create Issue', 'Edit Issue') orworkflow transition(e.g. Resolve Issue, Close Issue)
+- Change a field's behavior (such as change a field's description, make a field hidden or visible, or make a field required or optional) - Add your own values for fields that have default values assigned (e.g. Resolution and Status) - · Create custom fields.
+Learn how to add new fields to Jira - Configure different renderers for some fields.
+Learn more about field renderers - · Change the position fields on a screen - Choose which screen should be displayed for each issue operation (e.g. create or edit issue) or workflow transition (e.g. resolve or close an issue)

-A simple example of how customizing an issue could benefit your team could be marking fields as 'Required' when an issue is created.
-This would ensure you always capture the required information you need to get the work done to resolve the issue.
-If you couple this with positioning the required fields at the top of the screen, and even hiding fields you know the issue creator won't use, you'll make sure your users can see and complete the required fields as quickly as possible.
+A simple example of how customizing an issue could benefit your team could be marking fields as "Required" when an issue is created.
+Learn how to configure fields behavior into this...

+By using required fields, you always capture the necessary information you need to get the work done and resolve the issue.
+If you couple this functionality with positioning the required fields at the top of the screen, and even hiding fields you know the issue creator won't use, you'll make sure that your users can see and complete the required fields as quickly as possible.

-You can make this...
+You can turn this...